frahlg/zap_hass/README.md

-# P1 Reader Home Assistant Custom Component
+# Sourceful Energy Zap Home Assistant Custom Component

-A custom component for Home Assistant that integrates with the [Sourceful Energy Zap](https://sourceful.energy/store/sourceful-energy-zap) P1 Reader to monitor smart meter data.
+A custom component for Home Assistant that integrates with the [Sourceful Energy Zap](https://sourceful.energy/store/sourceful-energy-zap) to monitor smart meter data.

 The Sourceful Energy Zap is a P1 meter reader that gives you unprecedented clarity of your energy consumption to help reduce your bills.
 Made by [Sourceful Labs AB](https://sourceful.energy) in Kalmar, Sweden 🇸🇪, it's designed for European smart meters with standard P1 RJ12 ports.